How to Fix Window Tint That Is Peeling

 Step 4: Get Prepared and Remove Your Tint Film (If Necessary)

-This is likely going to take most of your time with this project.
+This project is likely going to take most of your time.
 If you can avoid taking everything off one window at a time, do that instead.
 It’s much faster if you can roll down the windows on several cars or go through multiple ones over the course of an afternoon as opposed to spending days working on just one or two windows.

 If your tint is actually peeling off in large sheets, you can try to cut away as much of the old film as possible without damaging your window and then clean everything really well with a cleaning solution.
 If you are dealing with small bubbles or discoloration, make sure to check out the tips for avoiding bubbling issues first!